2kama/griptoons/README.md

-# Getting Started with Create React App
+# Getting Started with this project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Project built with React for the frontend, Google Cloud Firestore for database and backend & Google Cloud Functions.

 ## Available Scripts